ioannapetsiou/greece_wildfires/README.md

 I definitely got the chance to practise my skills, data and visualization wise.
 I made two vizualizations on flourish, and one map on DataWrapper.

+You can fink the url for my website [here](https://ioannapetsiou.github.io/wildfires/)